-To control transmission of microorganisms and best protect our patients, coworkers, families, and friends, we must first understand the basics about bloodborne diseases, airborne diseases, and uncommon diseases as well as how these germs are acquired, transmitted, and how they behave outside the body.
+To control the transmission of microorganisms and best protect our patients, coworkers, families, and friends, we must first understand the basics about bloodborne diseases, airborne diseases, bloodborne pathogens, airborne pathogens, and uncommon diseases as well as how these germs are acquired, transmitted, and how they behave outside the body.

 |Anthrax||Diphtheria||Hepatitis A – G|

 |Varicella Disease||Viral Hemorrhagic Fevers|

 The diseases listed above can be categorized via their routes of transmission.
 Droplet transmission is how diphtheria, meningococcal disease, influenzas, mumps, pertussis, SARS, and the pneumonic plague are transmitted from person to person.